eoincampbell/Qluent/README.md

     .BuildAsync();
 ```

-Alternatively, you can explicitly provide a connection string to a storage account
+You can explicitly provide a connection string to a specific storage account.

 ```csharp
 var q = await Builder